JuicyJuice1100/PersonalBlog/content/posts/diet-day-20-lots-of-progress.md

 Needed to get rid of some left overs so ended up using and eating a bunch of those.
 I might need to start keeping track of calories so I can be a little more accurate with my diet.

+Didn't take a pic so here's some food from my dinner at Mistral.

 # Breakfast

 Eggs and Rice